mrichar1/esp32-gps/README.md

 ## GPS Module Configuration

+The GPS module serial connection can be enabled by setting `GPS_ENABLE = True`.
+This allows devices to consume data either from a GPS device, or from an ESPNow stream.
 If your GPS device needs custom commands sent to it, these can be set by adding entries to the list in the `GPS_SETUP_COMMANDS` configuration option.
 These are applied prior to starting any NTRIP services or reading/writing data to/from the GPS device.

 ## NTRIP Support

 NOTE: NTRIP services require Wifi to be enabled to send/receive data from external sources.
-Yuo can either set the `WIFI` config options to cause a connection to be set up, or manually set up networking in `boot.py`.
+You can either set the `WIFI` config options to cause a connection to be set up, or manually set up networking in `boot.py`.

+**NOTE** ESP32 wifi state is preserved across soft-reboots.
+If you set `WIFI_SSID` to a different value than that of the current connection, the connection will be dropped and a new one established.
+However if you remove Wifi config options, the device may still connect to the last-known ssid.
+Yuo either need to manually reset the Wifi settings, or set `WIFI_SSID` to a non-existent ssid, which will result in no Wifi connection.

 This code provide support for `Client`, `Server` and `Caster` NTRIP modes.
 These can be enabled in parallel by specifying mulitple modes separated by commas for the config option `NTRIP_MODE`.